 contact information to obtain further information related to the action;

-an explanation of the right to request a review;subsidized child care services
+an explanation of the right to request a review;

+an explanation of the continuation of child care financial assistance pending the outcome of the review and, if necessary, Informal Hearing;

-a copy of the request for review form;
+a copy of the request for review process;

-the circumstances under which subsidized child care services may continue pending a review, if applicable;
+the circumstances under which child care financial assistance may continue pending the outcome of a review, if applicable;

-a notice of the right to be represented; and
+a notice of the right to be represented during the request for review and Informal Hearing process; and

 contact information for the EEC unit that receives appeal requests.

-All notices required by EEC regulation and policy will be deemed adequately served if they are mailed via regular mail to Parents at their last known address, or if they are otherwise mailed or delivered to Parents based on the contact information that they maintain with their Subsidy Administrator.
+All notices required by EEC regulation and policy will be deemed adequately served if they are mailed via regular mail to parents at their last known address, or if they are otherwise mailed or delivered to parents via the parents’ preferred method of delivery based on the contact information that they maintain with their Family Access Administrator.

-Continuation of Care.

-The Child Care Subsidy shall continue after receipt of a notice of termination if:

-the Parent takes appropriate action to resolve any unpaid fee balance under 606 CMR 10.12(1) which caused the notice of termination prior to the effective date of the notice; or

 10.10: continued

+Continuation of Child Care Financial Assistance Pending Request for Review and Request for Informal Hearing

+Child care financial assistance shall continue after receipt of a notice of termination or denial at reauthorization pending the outcome of the request for review and, if necessary, Informal Hearing if the parent:

-prior to the effective date of the notice, the Parent files with the EEC a request for a Review and a request for continuation of child care services; and while the Review is pending, the Parent keeps all undisputed fee payments current, and the child continues to attend care in accordance with the child's Authorization.
+submits to the EEC a request for review, which shall serve as a request for the continuation of child care financial assistance, prior to the effective date of the termination or denial of the child care financial assistance;

-Continuation of care shall not be allowed after receipt of a notice of denial.

-Restoration of Care.
-The Child Care Subsidy shall be restored after receipt of a notice of termination or notice of denial if:

-the Parent takes appropriate action to resolve the circumstances which caused the notice of termination no later than 30 Days from the effective date of the notice; or
+takes appropriate action to resolve any unpaid fee balance under 606 CMR 10.12(1) which caused the notice of termination prior to the effective date of the notice.

-the Parent takes appropriate action to resolve the circumstances of the denial notice no later than 30 Days from the end date of the previous child care Authorization; or

-the Parent resolves any unpaid fee balance under 606 CMR 10.12(1) no later than 30 Days from the termination date.Subsidized Services

-Child care financial assistance shall continue after receipt of a notice of termination or denial at Reauthorization pending the outcome of the request for review and, if necessary, Informal Hearing if the Parent:subsidized child care servicessubsidized child care servicessubsidized child care servicesSubsidized child care servicesare
+at all times during the review process, including any Informal Hearing, if necessary, keep all undisputed fee payments current; and

+at all times during the review process, including any Informal Hearing, if necessary, ensure that the child continues to attend care in accordance with the child's Authorization.

+If the denial was issued at an initial authorization, child care financial assistance shall not be available during the request for review or Informal Hearing process.

+Child care financial assistance that is continued pending the outcome of a request for review or an Informal Hearing, and any unpaid fee balance, are subject to recoupment by EEC in cases where fraud is substantiated.

+RESERVED

 10.11: Review Process

 Reasons for Review.
-A Parent may request an EEC Review when the EEC or Subsidy Administrator:
+A parent may request an EEC review when EEC or the Family Access Administrator:

-denies the Parent's Child Care Subsidy.
-A denial based on failure of a Parent to submit timely documentation in accordance with 606 CMR 10.03(1)(g) is not eligible for review;
+denies the parent's child care financial assistance.
+A denial based on failure of a parent to submit timely documentation in accordance with 606 CMR 10.03(1)(g) is not eligible for review;

-terminates the Parent's Child Care Subsidy;
+terminates the parent's child care financial assistance;

-assesses a fee that the Parent believes is not in accordance with EEC regulation or policy;
+assesses a fee that the parent believes is not in accordance with EEC regulation or policy;

-acts or fails to act in a way that the Parent believes violates EEC subsidy regulations or policy; or
+acts or fails to act in a way that the parent believes violates EEC financial assistance regulations or policy; or

 imposes a sanction pursuant to 606 CMR 10.12.

 Scope of Review.
-A Parent may not challenge the legality of state or federal law in the EEC review process.
-The scope of an EEC review shall be limited to determining whether the Subsidy Administrator acted, or failed to act, in accordance with state or Federal laws or EEC regulations or policies.
+A parent may not challenge the legality of state or federal law in the EEC review process.
+The scope of an EEC review shall be limited to determining whether the Family Access Administrator acted, or failed to act, in accordance with state or federal laws or EEC regulations or policies.